-Buses depart from right outside the terminal building and run 24 hours a day except Christmas Day.
-Buses terminate in the Buchanan Bus Station in the city, also stopping near Central and Queen Street train stations.
+Buses depart from right outside the terminal building and run 24 hours a day except for Christmas Day.
+Buses terminate at the Buchanan Bus Station in the city, also stopping near Central and Queen Street train stations.

 Other bus services to and from the airport include the First 77 Hospital Connect via Renfrew, Braehead shopping centre and Partick, the Citylink 914,915 and 917 connecting Skye via Loch Lomond and the 977 to Oban.

 The closest train station to Glasgow Airport is Paisley Gilmore Street.
 From here, a local bus service will connect you to the terminal, the McGills 757.